25 facts about the Great Pyramid of Giza

 The Great Pyramid a true masterpiece and has rightly earned the title of a “Wonder”.
 It was built with such precision that our current technology cannot replicate it.
-There are so many interesting facts about this Pyramid that it baffles archaeologists, scientists, astronomers and tourists.
+Historical analysis shows that the Pyramids were built between 2589 and 2504 BC.
+There are so many interesting facts about this Pyramid that it baffles archeologists, scientists, astronomers, and tourists.
+Here are the facts:

 - The pyramid is estimated to have around 2,300,000 stone blocks that weigh from 2 to 30 tons each and there are even some blocks that weigh over 50 tons.